varunoberoi/deepstream.io-website-old/pages/docs/deepstream.md

 server.set( 'showLogo', false );

 /**
-* Whether or not to use a web server
+* If false, deepstream won't create a
+* server to listen for incoming connections
+* from web-browsers
 *
 * @type Boolean
 * @default true